-The Texas Local Food Center aims to leverage the incredible talent we have in our state to be a catalyst for creation of regional food systems in Texas that support prosperous family farmers, healthy Texans and vibrant rural economies.
+The Texas Center for Local Food aims to leverage the incredible talent we have in our state to be a catalyst for creation of regional food systems in Texas that support prosperous family farmers, healthy Texans and vibrant rural economies.

 Examples: Develop and catalyze development of new enterprises that use local farmers’ crops and employ local residents. -- Hold regional seminars and webinars to educate county and city economic development officials about the value that local food enterprise can bring to their community. -- Support development of new food enterprises that use Texas grown crops. -- Share information online about existing projects and local food enterprises. -- Stimulate regional collaboration and “food shed” development to increase local food supply. -- Help create replicable models for food production and distribution. -- Work with funders to identify potentially successful enterprises. -- Help communities design local food projects to leverage the use of existing resources and complement existing activities.